Every request must include your API key. You can send it in two ways:

 }

-For 429 responses, a retry_after value (seconds) is included; the response also sends a Retry-After header.
+For 429 responses, the body includes retry_after (seconds) and the response sends a Retry-After header.